 The breakfast benefit offered for ALL Diamond (the top tier) members seems stingy, as it is only during the weekends.
 For the program to be competitive, this should be one of the benefits starting at Platinum-level.
 Hilton offers free breakfast from its Gold tier upwards.

 - To be fair, Accor does provide free breakfast every day of a stay to Platinum (2nd top tier) members, but only in the Asia Pacific region.

 - This is confirmed on the Accor site which says "Once you reach ALL Platinum membership status, you will enjoy free breakfast wherever you stay in Asia Pacific; either in the executive lounge, or in the hotel restaurant if the hotel does not have a lounge.
 Registered guests sharing your room are also invited to enjoy breakfast with you".

 So breakfast is offered to not only the member, but also to a guest staying in their room.
 This "double breakfast" benefit is a very attractive one for Platinum members, but is only available when staying in an APAC property.

 If you manage to earn at least Gold, preferably Platinum or Diamond status, stay in brands which have lounges (limited) and are happy to use your points for hotel room discounts, it can work out well.

-- Platinum members receive a valuable double breakfast benefit for every day during stays in that region.
+- Platinum members receive a valuable double breakfast benefit for every day during stays in the APAC region.

 - The sub-programs that are available for the APAC region offset the lower earning rate for the newer brands to a good degree and many are available regardless of Accor ALL tier status.

 The suite upgrades benefits available at Platinum and above aren't as attractive as those of other programs.
-If your stays are outside the APAC region, there isn't a lot of additional value above Accor ALL Gold status.
+If your stays are outside the APAC region, there isn't a lot of additional value in tier benefits once you move above Accor ALL Gold status.